MIT-LAE/TASOPT.jl/docs/src/aero/drag.md

-# Drag calculations
+# Drag

-The key drag contributions are assumed to come from the fuselage, wing and tail surfaces, and the lift induced drag calculated at the Trefftz plane.
+The key drag contributions are assumed to come from the fuselage, wing and tail surfaces, and the lift-induced drag calculated at the Trefftz plane.
+Wave drag is not explicitly modelled.

 ## [Axisymmetric fuselage drag](@id axi)
 The fuselage profile drag is determined by a quasi-axisymmetric coupled viscous-inviscid calculation.
-See "Simplified Viscous/Inviscid Calculation for Nearly-Axisymmetric Bodies" by M. Drela.
+See [Simplified Viscous/Inviscid Analysis for Nearly-Axisymmetric Bodies](../assets/drela_TASOPT_2p16/axibl.pdf) by M. Drela.

-This method does not require any wetted area approximations or fineness-ratio correlations.

-The method requires the geometry to be specified in the form of a cross-sectional area distribution $A{\scriptstyle (x)}$ and also a perimeter distribution $b_0{\scriptstyle (x)}$, shown in the Figure below.
-For a round cross-section these are of course related, but to allow treating more general fuselage cross-sections, they are assumed to be specified separately.
+This method does not require any wetted area approximations or fineness-ratio correlations, but does require the geometry to be specified in the form of a cross-sectional area distribution $A{\scriptstyle (x)}$ and a perimeter distribution $b_0{\scriptstyle (x)}$, shown in the Figure below.
+For a round cross-section these are, of course, related.
+To allow treating more general fuselage cross-sections, they are assumed to be specified separately.
 The cross section sizes and shapes can vary along the body, provided the variation is reasonably smooth.

 ![ADfuse](../assets/ADfuse.png)